undiagnosed/p2pdx/README.md

 Because of decentralized nature of p2pdx, users may also wish to hide their IP address.
 Users can configure ZeroNet to use Tor in order to acheive this.

+## Support
+Support the project by becoming a patron at [Patreon](https://www.patreon.com/undiagnosed).
+You'll have the opportunity to access priority support, weekly status reports, and feature priority voting rights.